swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

   ///   - owner: a binding whose lifetime must exceed that of
   ///            the returned `Span`. public init<Owner>(
-    unsafePointer: UnsafePointer<Element>, count: Int, owner: borrowing Owner ) -> dependsOn(owner) Self
+    unsafePointer pointer: UnsafePointer<Element>, count: Int, owner: borrowing Owner ) -> dependsOn(owner) Self
 }

 extension Span where Element: BitwiseCopyable {

-  /// Unsafely create a `Span` over a span of initialized memory.
+  /// Unsafely create a `Span` over initialized memory.
   ///
-  /// The memory in `unsafeBytes` must be owned by the instance
+  /// The memory in `unsafeBytes` must be owned by the instance `owner`
-  /// `owner`, meaning that as long as `owner` is alive, then the
-  /// memory will remain valid.
+  /// meaning that as long as `owner` is alive the memory will remain valid.
   ///
   /// `unsafeBytes` must be correctly aligned for accessing
   /// an element of type `Element`, and must contain a number of bytes